seravitae/varian-em360-em390/offical_documentation/README.md

 Given that my original manual is over 40 years old it was faded and yellow, I have done my best to restore the documents.

-If you want to have a go at restoring the document, contact me for the original/raw scans and you may have better luck.
+If you want to have a go at restoring the document, especially for circuit diagrams, contact me for the original/raw scans and you may have better luck.